 But before we do that, you need to set up your profile the right way.
 Your potential buyers need to know who you are and what you do just by looking at your profile.
 So we will leverage the design and your content for that.

 Make a nice banner that looks professional and include the links to your lead capture pages or direct affiliate links on your Facebook profile.
-If you want to know how to do that in the most accurate and professional way check out Social Funnel Profits.

 Now let’s get some traffic.

 We have 4 steps for that…and one optional bonus step.

 Publish content on your wall that is related to what you do.
 Show people, you know what you’re talking about.
 Show them useful tips and tricks from the niche you’re in.